Proclamation of the Kingdom of Saudi Arabia: Sultanate of Nejd (1921–1926)

-Kingdom of Hejaz and Nejd
+Kingdom of Hejaz and Nejd (1926–1932)

 A month later, Ibn Saud declared himself the ruler of Hejaz and established the Kingdom of Hejaz and Nejd in January 1926.
 He administered the two parts of his realm as separate units.
 The British signed a treaty with Ibn Saud that recognized his independence and in exchange he agreed to stop his forces from attacking and harassing neighboring British protectorates.
 The Soviet Union was the first country to establish full diplomatic ties with Ibn Saud's government following his proclamation in 1926.

 However, some Ikhwan leaders defied the orders of Ibn Saud and proceeded to expand the Wahhabi realm into the British protectorates of Transjordan, Iraq and Kuwait.
 It was primary led by Faisal al-Duwaish.
 In November 1927, they raided Busaiya in southern Iraq, which marked the beginning of the Ikhwan rebellion.
 They further raided Kuwait in January 1928 were met with fierce retaliation from the British RAF and Kuwaitis.
 The relationship between Ibn Saud and Ikhwan nosedived by December 1928 and by March 1929, they faced-off in the Battle of Sabilla.
 The Ikhwan were outmatched in terms of technological advancement Ibn Saud's troops had and suffered a decisive defeat in the battle.
 They again clashed in Jabal Shammar in August and lastly in Hafar al-Batin, when the last remnants of the troops alongside Faisal al-Duwaish surrendered to the British in Kuwait in 1930.
-Duwaish was later extradited to Riyadh were he was imprisoned and died alongside his cohort Sultan bin Bajad al-Otaybi in early 1930s.
+Duwaish was later extradited to Riyadh where he was imprisoned and died alongside his cohort Sultan bin Bajad al-Otaybi in early 1930s.
 By 1930, Ibn Saud had also captured Jizan and major combat operations in the unification wars were completed.

 In 1932, 17 prominent leading political, ministerial, consultative and administrative figures held multiple meetings at the house of Abdullah bin Muhammad al-Fadl, the chief aide to the Viceroy of Hejaz in al-Salama neighborhood of Taif to sign an official document of 'proposed system' before submitting it to Ibn Saud.
 The submitted petition included: